“A cute-as-a-button cottage for 4-6 in the heart of Ventnor, on the Isle of Wight's south coast”

 The cottage works perfectly for a family of 4-6, with 2 double bedrooms and 1 bunk room (for 2 kids).
 There's also a baby cot (which fits in either double bedroom) and a high chair in the dining room.
 The rear garden is enclosed, and the mews courtyard is a safe area, as entry is via a keycode.
-It's a 5-minute walk down to the beach.
+It's a 5-minute walk down to the beach along a steep path.

 Children (4-12 years)